-You’re in the middle of transitioning your entire office to working remotely, and your email is flooded with work-from-home tips.
+You’ve recently transitioned or are thinking to permanently transition your entire office to working remotely, and your email is flooded with work-from-home tips.
 But you need to do more than just work from home.
 You also need to train from home.

 By pairing it with a learning management system (LMS) designed to make remote training effective.

 Here are 5 reasons why pairing Zoom with TalentLMS is the best way to train remotely.

 5 reasons why Zoom + TalentLMS = successful remote training

 For your remote training to be effective, some key things need to happen.
 Simply getting everyone into the same Zoom call is not enough.
 You need to schedule the session, get everyone ready to attend training, actually have the training session, and then evaluate how it all went.
 Here are 5 reasons why TalentLMS is the best LMS to make each of these steps happen.

 The process of integrating your Zoom account into your TalentLMS portal has three main steps.